 In no time at all, the fairies with their noiseless wings started to flutter in, Fairy Faye, Lilly and Violet

-Very soon the Elves got word of this lovely
+Very soon the Elves got word of this lovely place,

 Magnificent luxury fairy house donated to the Mill Road Fairy Garden by Will Fogerty, Fear na Coillte, carved from a Yew tree from Carmel & Denis Daly's garden.

 To the amazement of the Fairies and Elves in August 2016, this big bald giant head arrived in the Fairy Garden, in September it got big eyes in order to keep an eye on all the comings and goings in the Fairy Garden.
 As time went on it grew a fine head of green hair.